ErykHalicki/zima/README.md

 ## Project Overview

 Zima is a low-cost autonomous robotic rover designed as a personal research platform for developing and testing end-to-end neural networks in robotic manipulation tasks.
-Mainly done to allow me to test VLA fine tuning and implementation, as well as neural network based inverse kinematics.
+Mainly done to allow me to test VLA fine tuning and implementation, neural network based inverse kinematics, online RL training, and anything else that piques my interest.

 <img src="https://github.com/user-attachments/assets/a8970ae2-b656-4fd7-85b0-6ae1a3be184e" width="400">